spacecrafts/spacecrafts/docs/mechanics/crafting-mechanics.md

   Orbit has the benefit of allowing many decks but is less efficient. a space station has the benefits of allowing multi-deck construction with a higher efficiency but has higher demands in general.
+* demolition first does not provide back rare materials. with recycling these are provided back when the demo is complete. but demo costs might raise for that.

 ## More Unlikely Ideas